 Obviously, dashcams can’t stop ‘accidents’ from happening, though, in time, they may dissuade fraudsters from carrying them out.
 However, they could simply result in those without dashcams specifically being targeted, hence more recent designs being more inconspicuous.
 You can even get dashcam apps for your mobile devices!

 Price is also a point of concern.
 A high definition camera can set you back around $300-350 (obviously, this changes according to country and model), but that doesn’t mean cheaper alternatives are pointless.
 In fact, most will give you reasonable quality visuals that’ll be good enough to prove a point.
 The aforementioned apps are generally less than $5.
-Witness Driving for iOS and Android is generally well-received and is just $0.99.
+Witness Driving [No Longer Available] is generally well-received and is just $0.99.
 There have been reports that a bug causes the cam to freeze when a call or text is received, however, and it suffers the same drawbacks as similar iOS apps (but we’ll get to that in a minute).
 There’s a plethora of free apps for Android, all of which are pretty divisive, including AutoGuard Blackbox and DailyRoads Voyager.